The Rapture in The Old Testament

 Introduction

 I have heard people say the word itself is not in the Bible; therefore, it is not an actual event.
 True, this precise word is not in scripture because the Bible was written in Greek, not Latin.
-But Paul tells us that a sudden rapiemur or harpazō, catching away of the believers, will take place at the time of the resurrection.
-And it will happen very suddenly without any prevenient warning or sign at the blowing of the last trumpet.
+But Paul tells us that a sudden rapiemur or harpazō, catching away of the believers, will occur at the time of the resurrection.
+And it will happen very suddenly without any prevenient warning of the blowing of the last trumpet.

 Timing of the Rapture